Using a Reverse Proxy with WP Engine

 Once this setting is configured, please contact WP Engine Support to request we enable the interpretation of

-Enabling this setting allows us to block the true bad actors on your website where applicable, rather than blocking the entire proxy service.
+Enabling this setting allows us to deny the true bad actors on your website where applicable, rather than denying the entire proxy service.

 (Unsupported) Serve WordPress in a subdirectory